hj3645/newrep/README.md

 # newrep
 This is my first git repository
 <br>
-This is my first gitrepository
+This is my first git repository